Home Ear Examination

 A home ear examination is a visual inspection of the ear canal and eardrum using an instrument called an otoscope.
 An otoscope is a handheld instrument with a light, a magnifying lens, and a funnel-shaped viewing piece with a narrow, pointed end called a speculum.

 After receiving instructions and training from a doctor, home ear examinations can be helpful for parents of young children who frequently get ear infections and earaches.
 Sometimes a child may have an ear infection in which the only outward symptom may be fussiness, a fever, or tugging at the ear.
 A home ear examination may help reveal the cause of these symptoms.
-But it is challenging to learn to use an otoscope, and some otoscopes are of poor quality.
+But it can be hard to learn to use an otoscope, and some otoscopes are of poor quality.
 An examination with a doctor is often necessary.

 Why It Is Done

 A home ear examination may be done to: